 2.1.
 Wastewater

-Dairy wastewater was collected from a cowshed located in Kibbutz Kfar Blum, northern Israel.
-The dairy wastewater was then pumped into a coaguflocculation system, which used nanocomposites (Rytwo, 2012) to reduce the suspended solids by more than 95% and filtered using a 0.45 m cellulose acetate (CA) spinneret filter.
+Dairy wastewater was collected from a cowshed in Kibbutz Kfar Blum, Northern Israel.
+The wastewater was pumped into a coaguflocculation system, which used nanocomposites (Rytwo, 2012) to reduce suspended solids by more than 95%; then, the wastewater was filtered using a 0.45 m cellulose acetate (CA) spinneret filter.
 The clarified wastewater was analyzed for soluble reactive P (SRP) by the ascorbic acid molybdenum blue method (Murphy, J. Riley, 1962; Rodriguez et al., 1994).
-The total dissolved phosphorus (TDP) and other elements after acid digestion (Carter and Gregorich, 2007) were measured by an ICP-OES instrument (Inductively Coupled Plasma Optical Emission Spectroscopy; Agilent Dual View ICP-OES 5110, USA) along with standards (Sigma-Aldrich TraceCERT® multielement standard) solutions.
-In addition, pH, and electrical conductivity (EC) were measured by standard methods.
+Total dissolved phosphorus (TDP) and other elements after acid digestion (Carter and Gregorich, 2007) were measured by an Inductively Coupled Plasma Optical Emission Spectroscopy (ICP-OES) instrument (Agilent Dual View ICP-OES 5110, USA) along with standards (Sigma-Aldrich TraceCERT® multielement standard).
+In addition, pH and electrical conductivity (EC) were measured by standard methods.

 2.2.
-Iron sludge - Fe-Desalinization treatment residual (Fe-DTR)
+Iron sludge - Fe-desalinization treatment residual (Fe-DTR)

-Fe-DTR was collected from a seawater desalinization facility in Ashdod, southern Israel, in August 2021 and winter 2022.
-The sludge was formed following the addition of an iron coagulant (FeCl3) to seawater for clarification as part of the water pretreatment.
-The sludge was washed with tap water in the desalinization plant to lower the salinity before landfilling and airdried.
-In the laboratory, the material was further dried in an oven at a temperature of 60 0C.
-The dry material was grounded to particle size <2000 m.
+Fe-DTR was collected from a seawater desalinization facility in Ashdod, Southern Israel, in August 2021 and winter 2022.
+Sludge was formed by adding an iron coagulant (FeCl3) to seawater for clarification as part of the water pretreatment.
+The sludge was washed with tap water in the desalinization plant to lower the salinity before landfilling and then airdried.
+In the laboratory, the material was further dried in an oven at 60 0C.
+The dry material was ground to a particle size <2000 m.
 Organic matter (OM) content was evaluated based on the loss on ignition (LOI) method (550 0C, 4 hours) (Walter E. Dean, 1974).

-A chemical analysis of elements in the Fe-DTR was conducted in the summer and winter seasons to characterize the expected changes in P sorption and the composition of P binding (e.g., iron oxides, calcium, the organic matter) as well as general chemical characteristics of the Fe-refuse.
-The chemical analysis was done at ICL - Israeli Chemicals Ltd (using Standard methods).
+A chemical analysis of elements in the Fe-DTR was conducted in the summer and winter seasons to characterize the expected changes in P adsorption and composition of P binding to iron oxides, calcium, and organic matter, as well as the general chemical characteristics of the Fe-refuse.
+The chemical analysis was done at ICL - Israeli Chemicals Ltd using standard methods.

 2.3.
-Kinetics Experiments
+Kinetics experiments

-To better understand the rate of the adsorption reactions, several kinetic models were employed, namely, the pseudo-first order model, pseudo-second order model, Elovich mass transfer model, and intra-particle diffusion model (Li et al., 2016; Mezenner and Bensmaili, 2009; Song et al., 2011).
+Four kinetic models were employed to understand the rate of the adsorption reactions; the pseudo-first-order model, the pseudo-second-order model, the Elovich mass transfer model, and the intra-particle diffusion model (Li et al., 2016; Mezenner and Bensmaili, 2009; Song et al., 2011).

 2.3.1.
-Pseudo-first order model
+Pseudo-first-order model

-A pseudo-first order model assumes that the reactant is large enough so its concentration remains unchanged during the reaction (Benjamin, 2015):
+A pseudo-first-order model assumes that the reactant is sufficient enough that its concentration remains unchanged during the reaction (Benjamin, 2015):

 1qt=k1qm×1t+1qm (1)

-Where qt (mg g-1) is the experimental uptake capacity of P at time t, qm (mg g-1) is the maximum adsorption capacity, and k1 (min-1) is the rate constant of the pseudo-first order model.
+Where qt (mg g-1) is the experimental uptake capacity of P at time t, qm (mg g-1) is the maximum adsorption capacity, and k1 (min-1) is the rate constant of the pseudo-first-order model.

 2.3.2.
-Pseudo-second order model
+Pseudo-second-order model

-Pseudo-second order model refers to the situation of at least two factors that affect the adsorption kinetics (Benjamin, 2015).
-However, the adsorption kinetics are also affected by the dosage of adsorbent, particle size distribution and the nature of the solution (Benjamin, 2015; Ho, 2006; Ho and McKay, 1999).
+A pseudo-second-order model refers to a situation where at least two factors affect the adsorption kinetics (Benjamin, 2015).
+However, the adsorption kinetics are also affected by the adsorbent dosage, particle size distribution, and the nature of the solution (Benjamin, 2015; Ho, 2006; Ho and McKay, 1999).

-The advantage of using this model is that it is not necessary to know the equilibrium capacity in the solution, since it can be calculated from the model.
+The advantage of this model is that the equilibrium capacity of the solution is unnecessary because it is calculated from the model.
 In addition, the model distinguishes between chemical adsorption and physical adsorption (Benjamin, 2015; Ho and McKay, 1999).
-In recent years, pseudo-second order has been widely applied in P adsorption from aqueous solutions (Li et al., 2019; Maher et al., 2015; Song et al., 2011).
-The pseudo-second order model is described by the following equation:
+In recent years, pseudo-second-order has been widely applied to P adsorption from aqueous solutions (Li et al., 2019; Maher et al., 2015; Song et al., 2011).
+The pseudo-second-order model is described by the following equation:

 tqt=1k2qm2+tqm (2)